Everyone has different calorie needs.

 One of the healthiest ways to create a calorie deficit is to increase your daily physical activity with a good workout.

-Not only does exercise help you achieve and maintain a healthy weight, it is an effective way to improve your overall health (4).
+Not only does exercise help you achieve and maintain a healthy weight, but it is also an effective way to improve your overall health (4).

 There are two types of exercise to focus on; weight training and cardiovascular exercise.